In my post, I show you how to backup your WordPress website and database with a free plugin, step by step.

 You must have a backup of your website and database.
 I don’t recommend you rely on your hosting company to run backups for you.
 Always have a backup saved to an external drive.
 I use Dropbox because they offer 2 GB for free.

 UpdraftPlus is a free plugin.
 Once set up runs backups automatically.
-Running backups uses a lot of server resources, so only run them when necessary.
+Running backups uses server resources, so only run them when necessary.

 UpdraftPlus has a pro version of their plugin that offers extra functions.
 To find out more, go to www.Updraftplus.com.
 (Paid link)